Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: The scaling dimension of the lowest scalar

-We compare the Rychkov and RRTV bounds on $\Delta_{\epsilon'}$.
-For smaller values of $\Delta_\sigma$ ($= r$) (which corresponds to smaller values of $r_2(r)$, because $r_2(r)$ is a monotonically increasing function, see inset of figure \ref{fig:one}), we find that the Rychkov bound is bigger than the RRTV bound.
-For larger values of $\Delta_\sigma$, the graph for the Rychkov bound crosses the graph for the RRTV bound so that to the left of the crossing point the Rychkov bound is larger than the RRTV bound and to the right of the crossing point the RRTV bound is larger.
+From figure \ref{fig:one} we observe that for smaller values of $\Delta_\sigma$ ($= r$) (which corresponds to smaller values of $r_2(r)$, because $r_2(r)$ is a monotonically increasing function), we find that the Rychkov bound is bigger than the RRTV bound.
+For subsequent larger values of $\Delta_\sigma$, the graph for the Rychkov bound crosses the graph for the RRTV bound so that to the left of the crossing point the Rychkov bound is larger than the RRTV bound and to the right of the crossing point the RRTV bound is larger.
 There is a specific value for $\Delta_\sigma$, say $\Delta_\sigma^{\text{cross}}$, for which this crossing happens; to be precise $r_2(\Delta_\sigma^{\text{cross}})$ is the value on the x-axis for the crossing point.
-In two dimensions, the graphs for the RRTV and Rychkov bounds are plotted in figure \ref{fig:one} and we find $\Delta_{\sigma}^{\text{cross}} = 0.076 \pm 0.002$.
-This compares well with the known value for $\Delta_\sigma$ in the two dimensional tricritical Ising CFT (the second Virasoro minimal model), $0.075$ within error bars.
+In two dimensions, the graphs for the RRTV and Rychkov bounds are plotted in figure \ref{fig:one} and we find $\Delta_{\sigma}^{\text{cross}} = 0.075 \pm 0.001$.
+This compares well with the known value for $\Delta_\sigma$ in the two dimensional tricritical Ising CFT (which is $0.075$) within error bars.
 Hence, we conclude that the value of $\Delta_{\sigma}^{\text{cross}}$, determined by conformal bootstrap constraints as described above, is the value of $\Delta_\sigma$ in the CFT.